Recording music at home has never been easier, all you need are a couple of simple components that you plug into your pc and you are ready to go.

 It all comes down to the needs and preferences that you may have.

-In this post I will talk about the difference between Audio Interfaces and Mixers, to try and give you a better understanding of which one might be best for you.
+In this post I will talk about the difference between Audio Interfaces and Mixers, to try and give you a better understanding of which one might be best for you, as well as tell you why using your PC’s built-in sound card might not be a good idea.

 Let´s start by asking;